flutter/website/src/release/breaking-changes/context-menus.md

 }
 ```

-Now you can simply use contextMenuBuilder directly as a parameter to TextField
+Now you can simply use `contextMenuBuilder` directly as a parameter to
-(and others).
-The information provided in the parameters to buildToolbar can be
+`TextField` (and others).
+The information provided in the parameters to
-obtained via the EditableTextState that is passed to contextMenuBuilder.
+buildToolbar can be obtained via the EditableTextState that is passed to
+`contextMenuBuilder`.

 The following example shows how to build a fully-custom toolbar from scratch
 while still using the default buttons.